-- 23. Where appropriate: claimants diagnosed as suffering from Mesothelioma (Prescribed Disease (PD) D3) or Asbestosis/lung cancer caused by Asbestos (Prescribed Disease D8/D8A) - 24.
-Aim of visit: to ascertain entitlement to Constant Attendance Allowance (CAA).
+Where appropriate: Visit to claimants diagnosed as suffering from Mesothelioma (Prescribed Disease (PD) D3) or Asbestosis/lung cancer caused by Asbestos (Prescribed Disease D8/D8A)

+Aim of visit: To ascertain entitlement to Constant Attendance Allowance (CAA).
 [All PD D3 and many D8/D8A cases become entitled to IIDB without the need for a medical examination because of their short life expectancy.
 Those who become entitled to IIDB without an examination will require a visit to ascertain CAA entitlement.]

-Learning Focused Interviews - 16/17 year olds, non-JSA Claimants
+Learning Focused Interviews - 16/17 year olds, non-JSA Claimants trigger Learning Focused Interview and have not had the LFI conditionality requirements explained to them.

-- 25. Where appropriate: vulnerable claimants who have failed to attend one appointment for their initial or life event trigger Learning Focused Interview (LFI), and all claimants who have failed to attend one appointment for their initial or life event trigger Learning Focused Interview and have not had the LFI conditionality requirements explained to them. - 26.
-Aim of visit: to take action as detailed in the 16/17 Year Old ESA Claimants Guidance.
-In addition if during the course of a LFI visit the Claimant agrees to attend a LFI, the VO will attempt to telephone the referring section to arrange an appointment for the LFI and will issue the appropriate letter to the claimant at the visit to confirm the appointment.
+Where appropriate: Visit to vulnerable claimants who have failed to attend one appointment for their initial or life event trigger Learning Focused Interview (LFI), and all claimants who have failed to attend one appointment for their initial or life event

+Aim of visit: To take action as detailed in the 16/17 Year Old ESA Claimants Guidance(link is external).
+In addition if during the course of a LFI visit the claimant agrees to attend a LFI, the visiting officer will attempt to telephone the referring section to arrange an appointment for the LFI and will issue the appropriate letter to the claimant at the visit to confirm the appointment.